pq-code-package/documentation/docs/contributing/requesting-a-change.md

 ### Description

 Next, provide a detailed and clear description of your idea.
-Explain why your idea is relevant to Hyperledger _PROJECT_ and must be implemented here, and not in one of its dependencies.
+Explain why your idea is relevant to pq-code-package and must be implemented here, and not in one of its dependencies.

 -   __Explain the <u>what</u>, not the <u>why</u>__ – don't explain